reactioncommerce/reaction-docs/public-docs/how-to-store-custom-order-fields.md

 ```

 ## Transforming or Adding Custom Order Fields on the Server
 Whether or not you've allowed clients to send additional order data, you can also provide a function that returns custom order fields on the server.
-Do this using the `functionsByType` option in `registerPackage`:
+Do this using the `functionsByType` option in `registerPlugin`:

 ```js
 functionsByType: {